daydreamersjp/causality_analysis_primer/README.md

 When using propensity score particularly, the inversed probability weighting estimator is modified so that the estimator can hold better properties.
 The modified IPWE is:

 $\hat{\mu}^{IPWE'}\_{a} \ = \ (\sum\limits_{i=1}^{n} Y_{i} \frac{\boldsymbol{1}\_{A_i=a}}{P[A_i=a|X_i]}) \ / \ (\sum\limits_{i=1}^{n} \frac{\boldsymbol{1}\_{A_i=a}}{P[A_i=a|X_i]})$

+With this modification, IPWE estimate is now the weighted average of $Y_i$ value, with the weights of the inversed probability.

+<p>&nbsp;</p>

+## Use any modeling with weights per inverse probability

+Thanks to the modified inverse probability weighting, the inverse probability can be applied as "weights" to the loss function of the any models we would like to train.

+For example, we can train linear regression with weighting by inverse probabilities per data point, and interprete the coefficents as the unit 'causal' effect caused by each explanatory variable to the target variable.

 <p>&nbsp;</p>
 <p>&nbsp;</p>